Smoke Detector Installation Program

 Urgent News!
 NO ONE SHOULD DIE BECAUSE THEIR SMOKE DETECTOR DID NOT WORK!

 Carbon Monoxide Detectors:

 As the temperature outside gets colder, we will be using our furnaces, heaters and fireplaces more.
 All are sources of deadly carbon monoxide gas (CO).
-It is recommended to have a multiple carbon monoxide detectors in the home, for areas that can be sources of CO gas.
+It is recommended to have multiple carbon monoxide detectors in the home, in areas that can contain sources of CO gas.